Saleem Khan (politician)

 Saleem Khan is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from 2008 to May 2018.

 Early life and education

 He was born on 6 June 1968 in Garam Chashma, Chitral District.

 He has a degree in Bachelor of Education and a degree in Master of Arts.

 Political career

-He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of Pakistan Peoples Party (PPP) from Constituency PF-89 (Chitral-I) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of Pakistan Peoples Party (PPP) from Constituency PF-89 (Chitral-I) in the 2008 Pakistani general election.
 He received 12,960 votes and defeated a candidate of Muttahida Majlis-e-Amal.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PPP from Constituency PK-89 (Chitral-I) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PPP from Constituency PK-89 (Chitral-I) in the 2013 Pakistani general election.
 He received 11,418 votes and defeated a candidate of All Pakistan Muslim League.

+He ran again in 2024 for the Provincial Assembly seat of Lower Chitral but was beaten by the PTI backed independent candidate Fateh-ul-Mulk Ali Nasir.